Why does the EU want to quit the Energy Charter Treaty?

 ECT claims can be pursued through international arbitration channels called investor-state dispute settlement (ISDS), where it is common for the private sector to be awarded large payouts.

-Fossil fuel companies have been awarded at least $82.2 billion dollars by states in disputes brought under ISDS since 1977, a report from International Institute for Environment and Development (IIED) and the Columbia Center on Sustainable Investment (CCSI) found.
+Fossil fuel companies have been awarded at least $82.2 billion by states in disputes brought under ISDS since 1977, a report from International Institute for Environment and Development (IIED) and the Columbia Center on Sustainable Investment (CCSI) found.

-In three separate lawsuits brought under the ECT in November last year, Jersey-based oil company Kelsch is suing the EU, Germany and Denmark for at least 95 million euros over a windfall tax on energy firms.
+In three separate lawsuits brought under the ECT in November 2023 Jersey-based oil company Kelsch is suing the EU, Germany and Denmark for at least 95 million euros over a windfall tax on energy firms.

 A study by Boston University, Colorado State University and Queen's University in Canada estimates that the costs of possible legal claims from oil and gas investors challenging government action to curb fossil fuels could reach $340 billion.

-Why are countries withdrawing from the ECT?
+Why withdraw from the ECT?

 Ireland, Denmark and Portugal announced their withdrawals in 2023, after Spain, the Netherlands, Poland, France, Germany, Luxembourg and Slovenia walked out in 2022.

-Italy was the first EU country to quit the treaty in 2016, citing budget restrictions.
+Italy was the first EU country to quit the treaty, in 2016, citing budget restrictions.

 ($1 = 0.8246 pounds)